 However, that doesn't mean films aimed at young audiences don't occasionally generate a little heat.
 There have been a number of controversial family films, many of which released in the 21st century.

 Peter Rabbit is based on the beloved Beatrix Potter children's book series.
 Early on, the movie establishes that Peter's human nemesis, Mr. Fisher (Domhnall Gleeson), is severely allergic to blackberries.
-In one scene presumably intended to be comedic, Peter attacks Fisher with the berries, forcing them down his throat and causing him to choke.
+In one scene presumably intended to be comedic, Peter attacks Fisher with the berries, forcing them down his throat and causing him to have a severe reaction.

-Sony Pictures and the filmmakers eventually released a joint statement apologizing for the offending scene.
+Sony Pictures and the filmmakers eventually released a joint statement apologizing for the scene.

 Also Rankedsee more on Peter Rabbit